NYUeServ/IDM-IAM-Shibb-Metadata/idpmetadata.md

  internal-shibboleth-stage-lb-internal-96999622.us-east-1.elb.amazonaws.com.
 60 IN A 10.129.35.116
 ```

 - Copy the returned IPs to your hosts file and save it.
-(AWS IPs can change and thus you need to find the current IPs before you test)
+  >!
+AWS IPs can change and thus you need to find the current IPs before you test

 ```bash
  #Stage Shibboleth IdP